 The Academy has expanded its music offerings under Maestro Uwe Liefländer, founder of Canada’s Sacred Music Society.
 In addition to directing the choir, he teaches a wide variety of music courses and offers individual music lessons.

-Catholic novelist and artist Michael D. O’Brien and his wife Sheila helped found OLSWA and is its artist- and writer-in-residence.
+Catholic novelist and artist Michael D. O’Brien and his wife Sheila helped found OLSWA.
+O'Brien serves as its artist- and writer-in-residence.

 The Academy has had its credits accepted by Christendom College, the Franciscan University of Steubenville, Ave Maria University, the College of St. Mary Magdalen, and Campion College in Australia.
 OLSWA credits have also been accepted by colleges not in The Newman Guide

 All full-time and part-time faculty members are faithful Catholics.

 The spiritual life revolves around St. Hedwig’s Parish.
 Many students attend one of the two normally-scheduled daily Masses there.
 A weekly formal Academy Mass is celebrated by the OLSWA chaplains, with music provided by the Academy choir.
 There also are two Sunday Masses, one Saturday Vigil Mass, and twice-weekly confessions at the parish.
 The Extraordinary form is also provided whenever possible based on the availability of celebrants.

 Students are active in parish life, serving as readers, altar servers, members of the choir, and participants in Eucharistic Adoration.

 Students are invited to join in a daily Rosary with faculty and staff.
 An annual Consecration to Mary is made every fall at the campus grotto.
 There are men’s and a women’s retreats each year, two pilgrimages, a Christian formation speaker series, and an annual Day of Recollection held early in the fall semester for the entire OLSWA community.

 The Academy’s chaplain is Fr.
 Paul Burchat, a member of the nearby Madonna House lay community, who is assisted by Fr.
 Joseph Hattie, O.M.I.
 Students have the opportunity to meet with these priests throughout the week for spiritual direction, counseling and confession.